truenas/documentation/content/Solutions/Integrations/Veeam.md

 **Test environment:**

 * A 2TB datastore must be configured on TrueNAS System 1 utilizing the iSCSI wizard using default values.
-This will be the backup source.
+This is the backup source.
 * A 2TB datastore must be configured on TrueNAS System 2 utilizing the iSCSI wizard using default values.
-This will be the backup target.
+This is the backup target.
 * Connect the source datastore to the Hypervisor.
 * Ensure the NFS ISO datastore is mounted.
 * A 64-bit Microsoft Windows Server 2019 Standard VM should be constructed for Veaam Backup & Replication Server.